-The commission proposes to amend the title of §291.162 to clarify that this section is to raw water services that are unnecessary or otherwise subject to interruption or curtailment during emergencies under a contract as stated in TWC §13.1395.
+The TCEQ adopts this rulemaking to amend the title of §291.162 to clarify that this section is applicable to affected utilities as defined in TWC §13.1395.

-The commission proposes to amend §291.162(d) to clarify that this subsection does not apply
+The TCEQ adopts this rulemaking to amend §291.162(d) to clarify that this subsection does not apply to raw water services that are unnecessary or otherwise subject to interruption or curtailment during emergencies under a contract as stated in TWC §13.1395.

-The commission proposes to amend §291.162(e) to revise the appendix reference from "Appendix J" to "Appendix G2" for consistency with proposed amendment to §290.47.
+The TCEQ adopts this rulemaking to amend §291.162(e) to revise the appendix reference from "Appendix J" to "Appendix G2" for consistency with adopted amendment to §290.47.

-The commission proposes to amend §291.162(f) with language that refers to the generator maintenance requirements listed in proposed amendments to §290.46(m)(8).
-This proposed change is a recommendation approved by the commission as a result of the After-Action Review, which found that additional maintenance to critical equipment and increased protection against adverse weather conditions would have reduced the impacts to water infrastructure during the winter storm.
+The TCEQ adopts this rulemaking to amend §291.162(f) with language that refers to the generator maintenance requirements listed in adopted amendments to §290.46(m)(8).
+This adopted change is a recommendation approved by the TCEQ as a result of the After-Action